Net Zero Carbon

 Progress

-worldwide electricity renewable
+of worldwide electricity is renewable

 DOLCE&GABBANA’S DECARBONIZATION JOURNEY